 This exhibition is endorsed by the Consulate General of the Kingdom of The Netherlands.

 Support for the exhibition is provided Advanced Drainage Systems and Greif, Inc.

 About Columbus Museum of Art

 Columbus Museum of Art creates great experiences with great art for everyone.
 The Greater Columbus Arts Council, Nationwide Foundation, Ohio Arts Council, and the Henry D. and Carol B. Clark; Paul-Henri Bourguignon and Erika Bourguignon Fund for Visual Arts; Vada Beetler Memorial; and Robert B. Hurst funds of The Columbus Foundation provide ongoing support.
 CMA, Schokko Café, and the Museum Store are open Tuesday through Sunday from 10:00 am to 5:00 pm, and Thursday from 10:00 am to 9:00 pm.
-Museum admission is $14 for adults; $8 for seniors and students 6 and older; and free for members, children 5 and younger.
-Special exhibition admission is $6 and Thursday evening admission (5:00 – 9:00 pm) is $5.
+Museum admission is $18 for adults; $9 for seniors (60+), students (18+), and children 4 and older; free for children 3 and younger and members.
+Special exhibition admission is $8.
+Thursday evening admission (5:00 – 9:00 pm) and special exhibition admission is $5.
 General admission is free for all on Sundays.
 CMA charges a flat rate of $5 for parking in the Museum’s East Gay lot.
 CMA members park for free.
-For additional information, call 614.221.6801 or visit www.columbusmuseum.org.

 About Dordrecht Museum